Remember that everyone who has earned a maturité gymnasiale recognized by the Swiss Confederation is admitted to EPFL

 No. Students are part of EPFL’s research and innovation forces.
 They are integrated in labs projects where they sometimes receive very serious responsibilities.
 However, during the first two years of the Bachelor’s program, a majority of the time is spent on lectures, a preparation for the future hands-on research tasks.

 Yes.
 EPFL is a strong supporter of this approach.
-Opportunities are offered across continents.
-You will have the possibility to study abroad at one of the numerous partner universities during the Bachelor’s 3rd year and/or go abroad for your Master’s thesis.
+Opportunities are offered throughout the world to study abroad at one of the numerous partner universities during the 3rd Bachelor’s year and/or go abroad for your Master’s thesis (one semester).

 An EPFL Diploma, Master’s or PhD degree, represents a guarantee of recognition on the work market in Switzerland and abroad.
 In all fields, prospects are numerous, both in academia and in industry.
 You will find more specific details about prospects on each program description.

 EPFL being a public institution, tuition fees remain relatively low.
 The fee will be of CHF 1460.- per year from 2020.
 It is the same for all admitted students, independently from their country of origin.